Husayn ibn Ali: Refusal to give allegiance to Yazid

 Immediately after Mu'awiya's death on 15th of Rajab 60 AH (22 April 680), Yazid charged the governor of Medina, Walid ibn Utba ibn Abu Sufyan, to secure allegiance from Husayn with force if necessary.
-Yazid's goal was to take control of the situation in the city before the people became aware of Mu'awiya I's death.
+Yazid's goal was to take control of the situation in the city before the people became aware of Mu'awiya's death.
 Yazid's concern was especially about his two rivals in the caliphate, Husayn and Abd Allah ibn al-Zubayr who had previously renounced allegiance.
 Husayn answered the summons but declined to pledge allegiance in the secretive environment of the meeting, suggesting it should be done in public.

-Marwan ibn Hakam told Walid to imprison or behead him, but due to Husayn's kinship with Muhammad, Walid was unwilling to take any action against him.
+Marwan ibn al-Hakam told Walid to imprison or behead him, but due to Husayn's kinship with Muhammad, Walid was unwilling to take any action against him.
 A few days later, Husayn left for Mecca without acknowledging Yazid.
 He arrived in Mecca at the beginning of May 680, and stayed there until the beginning of September.
 He was accompanied by his wives, children and brothers, as well as Hasan's sons.